ypapax/scripts/README.md

-My commands in mac os which help me to kind of automate some everyday routines.
+My commands and scripts which help me to kind of automate some everyday routines.